Member Guide

 Prescriptions

-Experimental drugs, high-cost therapeutics, injectable epinephrine, maintenance medications for chronic conditions beyond the annual preexisting condition terms, orphan drugs, and any prescriptions or vaccines purchased without the CrowdHealth discount tool
+Experimental drugs, high-cost therapeutics, injectable epinephrine, orphan drugs, and any prescriptions or vaccines purchased without the CrowdHealth discount tool, or complications from ineligible treatments

 Reproductive Health

-Adoption, abortion, fertility/infertility treatment, impotence treatment, pregnancy conceived before Membership was active (incl. prenatal, labor/delivery, and postpartum maternal care, congenital/hereditary conditions for baby, and first six months of infant health care), sex change procedures and treatments, surgical sterilization
+Adoption, abortion, contraceptives, fertility/infertility treatment, impotence treatment, pregnancy conceived before Membership was active (incl. prenatal, labor/delivery, and postpartum maternal care, congenital/hereditary conditions for baby, first six months of infant healthcare, or treatment for complications [e.g. ectopic or miscarriage]), gender reassignment procedures and treatments, surgical sterilization, or complications from ineligible treatments

 Vision and Dental